Billericay (UK Parliament constituency)

 Billericay was a constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elected one Member of Parliament (MP) by the first past the post system of election.

-It returned Conservative MPs at every election except 1966.

 History

 The seat was first created as a county constituency for the 1950 general election under the Representation of the People Act 1948, as a successor to the abolished seat of South East Essex.
 The First Periodic Review of Westminster constituencies brought in for the 1955 general election resulted in major boundary changes and it was abolished by the Second Review for the February 1974 general election.

 It was re-established for the 1983 general election, with further major changes for the 1997 general election, and abolished once again for the 2010 general election.

+Under both versions, the seat returned Conservative MPs at every election except 1966.